macbeth/comfyui-truenas/README.md

 Updated Comfy UI to version 0.13.
 Updated all images.
-The previous version is now tagged with :old ... if you experience issue revert to this one.
+The previous version is now tagged with :old ... if you experience issues revert to this one.
 Added a new tag to identify the Comfy UI Version with the format comfy.x.xx.
 If you need to stick to a comfy version you can pull using this tag.